rickyeh/cubejump/README.md

 This is a small game I made to test out the Phaser library.

-It is similar to many other sidescrolling jumper games like Geometry Dash and the Impoisslbe Game.
+It is similar to many other sidescrolling jumper games like Geometry Dash and The Impossible Game.

 Either press play, or select endless mode.